0.4 — Introduction to C++ development

 Step 3: Write the program

 In order to write the program, we need two things: First, we need knowledge of a programming language -- that’s what these tutorials are for!
-Second, we need a text editor to write and save our written programs.
-The programs we write using C++ instructions are called source code (often shortened to just code).
+Second, we need a text editor to write and save our C++ programs.
+The set of C++ instructions that we input into the text editor is called the program’s source code (often shortened to just code).
 It’s possible to write a program using any text editor you want, even something as simple as Windows’ notepad or Unix’s vi or pico.

 A program typed into a basic text editor would look something like this: